cometbft/cometbft/spec/abci/abci++_basic_concepts.md

 in order to suit the needs of the particular application being deployed.

-This is particularly important if applications implement *immediate execution*, a technique in which applications require the proposer to execute a block in `PrepareProposal` (and all validators to execute it in `ProcessProposal`) to ensure that all transactions are executable in case the block is decided.
+This is particularly important if applications implement *immediate execution*, a technique in which applications require the proposer to execute a block in `PrepareProposal` (and all validators to execute it in `ProcessProposal`) to validate the block as fully executable.

 <!--
 A similar argument might be attempted for `ProcessProposal`, which is also in critical path,